Alright partner,

 was waitin' nearby.

-thorns of his own sin, unable to free
+his own sin, unable to free himself.
+All his good deeds, his

 hard work, it was